 There will be no significant safety risks potentially generated from the proposed development.
 The site will be secured during demolition and construction works.
-Similarly, the building has been located on the northern side of the existing clubrooms to ensure it is more visually prominent and provides better opportunities for passive surveillance of this building.
+Similarly, the building has been located on the adjacent to f the existing clubrooms to ensure it is visually prominent and provides better opportunities for passive surveillance of this building.